ramonmeza/wave_function_collapse/README.md

 ## Intro
 This isn't meant to be a tutorial and it's probably not the greatest reference.
 This is just my own sandbox for trying to make sense of wave function collapse.
+Code will be wrong.
+It will be broken and it will probably crash at times.
+That's just part of my learning process.
 If you have suggestions, please make an issue and let's start a discussion.
 These algorithms can be difficult for me to wrap my mind around at times, so all perspectives are appreciated.

 #### Notes
 - I use `cell` and `tile` interchangeably.